KMORaza/ACO-Py/README.md

 2. CMOS Amplifier Optimization
 3. Reversible Circuit Synthesis

-NOTE: I have uploaded the notebooks in 9 parts because the original notebook file was too large.
-You can check the original notebook [here](https://drive.google.com/file/d/1lQaXIqb-hxVtRrMMzd3sWmigwEMWiXsz/view?usp=sharing)
+There is another [repository](https://github.com/KMORaza/Ant_Colony_Optimization) for implementations and applications of Ant Colony Optmization which I created earlier.
+It contains the programs which I developed for basic implementation of Ant Colony Optmization and its applications.
+Please note that I have divided the original notebook into 9 parts and then I have uploaded them in this repository since original file was too large.